potatolondon/djangae/rfcs/1403-rfc-workflow.md

 N/A

 # Prior art
-This is a pretty common pattern.
-This has specifically been highly inspired by [Rust workflow](https://github.com/rust-lang/rfcs)
+In-code RFCs are a pretty common pattern.
+Our version has been highly inspired by the [Rust workflow](https://github.com/rust-lang/rfcs) in particular.

 # Unresolved questions
-N/A
+- What happens to other OS packages that we maintain that are highly related to Djangae (e.g. connectors, emulators).
+Should they follow the same process?
+Let's try in Djangae first, and we'll see!

 # Future possibilities
 N/A